Kubernetes Services: ClusterIP, NodePort, LoadBalancer, Ingress

 | Operational overhead | Controller deployment | Cloud quota management |

-For most production HTTP/HTTPS workloads, Ingress with a single LoadBalancer is the most cost-effective approach.
+For most production HTTP/HTTPS workloads, Ingress with a single shared LoadBalancer is the most cost-effective approach.

 Production Failure Scenarios